profK/SFPhysics/README.md

 https://www.nuget.org/packages/SFPhysics/

 ## FEATURES
-Fast collision detection and response
+* Fast collision detection and response.
-No internal memory allocation other then that done by library classes (e.g. list<T>) Pointerless API
+* No internal memory allocation other then that done by library classes (e.g. list<T>)
+* Pointerless API
-Hooks for responding to collisions and movement
+* Hooks for responding to collisions and movement
+* Collision bounds virtualization (very useful for application debugging)

 ## LIMITATIONS
-Only supports Circular bounds and Axis-Aligned Bounding Boxes Only support simple hard bodies (no joints)
+* Only supports Circular bounds and Axis-Aligned Bounding Boxes
+* Only support simple hard bodies (no joints)
-Euler integrator can miss inter-frame collisions Currently only has prebuilt Physics SFML extensions for CircleShape, RectangleShape and Sprite Currently undocumented
+* Euler integrator can miss inter-frame collisions
+* Currently only has prebuilt Physics SFML extensions for CircleShape, RectangleShape and Sprite
+* Currently undocumented

 ## EXAMPLES
 https://github.com/profK/Breakout2

 ## PLANNED EXTENSIONS
-Physics SFML extensions for the rest of the SFML drawing types Location-bin based collision acceleration
+* Physics SFML extensions for the rest of the SFML drawing types
+* Location-bin based collision acceleration
-"Sleeping" based collision acceleration
+* "Sleeping" based collision acceleration
-Documentation
+* Documentation